 - Up to full tuition covered by Samford University (scholarships and graduate assistantships)

 - Up to $5,000 stipend from Opera Birmingham

 For consideration for the Opera Birmingham Studio at Samford University, singers need to either audition live with Opera Birmingham in New York City on Sept.
 29-Oct.
 1, or at Samford in Birmingham on Nov.
 1. Video auditions are also encouraged, with a deadline of Dec.
 1, 2019.

 Other singers wishing to be a part of the Master of Music in Vocal Performance program, but not the Opera Birmingham Studio, may audition live at Samford on Nov.
 1, Jan.
 31 or Feb.
 21.

-Audition requirements: Five memorized selections, with representation of English, German, Italian, and French literature.
-Prospective students wishing to be considered for a scholarship focusing on operatic performance should prepare five arias, with the accompanying recitatives - in contrasting languages, and styles.
-All other prospective students should present at least one aria or oratorio piece at the audition, with an additional four selections of either art songs or arias - in contrasting languages, and styles.
-A pianist will be provided, though you may bring your own if you wish.
+Audition requirements: Five memorized, contrasting selections, with representation of English, German, Italian, and French literature.
+Prospective students wishing to be considered for the Opera Birmingham Studio should present at least two arias at the audition, with an additional three selections of either art songs or arias.
+All other prospective students should present at least one aria or oratorio piece at the audition, with an additional four selections of either art songs or arias.
 Prospective students will take placement exams in music history, music theory, and diction.
+Complete your application today!